Find Trade Colleges

 HCC undergraduate students pay an average of $9,459 in tuition and fees each year.

 The excellent basic certificate programs at Community College of Baltimore County helped the school earn the #3 place on this year’s ranking of the best value allied health professions schools in the Middle Atlantic Region .
-Located in the suburb of Baltimore, CCBC is a public college with a large student population.
+Located in the large suburb of Baltimore, CCBC is a public college with a large student population.

 The average tuition and fees for an out-of-state undergraduate student at CCBC are $10,062 a year.